Tailor-made Indonesia Holidays

 Currency: Indonesian rupiah

 Vaccinations: Courses or boosters usually advised before visiting Indonesia include Diphtheria, Hepatitis A, Tetanus and Typhoid.
-To arrange your vaccinations or for more information and advice, we recommend making an appointment at our Travel Clinic six weeks before travelling.
+To arrange your vaccinations or for more information and advice, we recommend making an appointment at our Travel Clinic at least six weeks before travelling.

 Flight time: The London to Bali flight time is around 16 hours.